fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_state_machine.md

 (exercises-state-machine)=
 # EX4: State machine
-In this exercise you will design state machine that will be use to control the transmission of data for the UART transciever that you need for the embedded system project in this course.
+In this exercise you will design state machine to control the transmission of data for the UART transceiver that you need for the embedded system project in this course.

 ```{admonition} The learning outcome of this problem is to: